Content Options:

 Obtaining information about a client’s investment objectives: insurance-based investment products

-COBS 9A.2.8A UK
+COBS 9A.2.8A R

-39(4) The information regarding the customer’s or potential customer’s investment objectives, including that person’s risk tolerance, shall include, where relevant, information on the length of time for which the customer or potential customer wishes to hold the investment, that person’s preferences regarding risk taking, the risk profile, and the purposes of the investment.
-The level of information gathered shall be appropriate to the specific type of product or service being considered.
+8In relation to an insurance-based investment product, the information regarding the client’s investment objectives, including that person’s risk tolerance, must include, where relevant, information on the length of time for which the client wishes to hold the investment, that person’s preferences regarding risk taking, the risk profile, and the purposes of the investment.

 [Note: article 9(4) of the IDD Regulation]